 Keep in mind that this may also be exacerbated if you happen to be a very tight knitter, the reason being that if you are pulling tightly on the strands as you knit, any natural difference in the elasticity of the yarn will be magnified as you knit.
 If this is becoming a big problem, feel free to bring your yarn into the shop and we’ll try to give you some pointers for how to loosen up your tension a bit, which will allow all the different strands of yarn to run fluidly between your fingers.

-There is a fantastic article on the TECHknitting blog that addresses this issue, and gives some strategies for how to address these problems if they're giving you headaches.
+We’ve written a blog post about this that goes into further detail about this, and gives some strategies for how to address these problems if they’re giving you headaches.

 Absolutely.
-We charge 1 cent per yard (in addition to the cost of whatever you're combining it with) to wind it in with your custom yarn.
+We charge 2 cents per yard (in addition to the cost of whatever you’re combining it with) to wind it in with your custom yarn.

 Just like with commercial yarn, you’re going to want to treat your finished product as you would the most delicate of the fibers that contribute to it.
 For example, if you’ve made a blend that is 50/50 wool/cotton, you’ll want to hand-wash it as you would for wool (cold water, little agitation); or if you’ve made a blend that has some rayon content, you won’t want to throw it into a hot dryer, even if it only makes up 25% of your blend.

-Our most heartily washable fibers are cotton, bamboo, hemp, linen, and most acrylics.
+Our most heartily washable fibers are cotton, bamboo, hemp, linen, some of our merino wool, and most acrylics.